IBM-Cloud/docs/admin/index.md

 ## Custom service API
 {: #servicebrokerapi}

-There are three APIs that you can use to register or create a new service, update a service, and delete a service.
+There are three APIs that you can use to register or create a service, update a service, and delete a service.

 All APIs are relative to <code>https://console.&lt;subdomain&gt;.bluemix.net/</code>.